 - Sophomores - Higgins & Intramural Gyms

 - Juniors – Library & Modern Language Classrooms

 - Seniors - Commons

 In general, visitors will not be permitted on the Rose Hill Campus or in the school building.
 All faculty and staff will be asked to conduct meetings (including those with parents) through video conference.
 In the case when it is absolutely necessary for visitors to enter the building, before their arrival, they will be required to complete a health screening protocol which includes a temperature check.

 Health and Safety

 All students, faculty, and staff are strongly encouraged to wash their hands for at least 20 seconds before and after meals and after using the restroom.
 In addition, they will be required to keep physically distant (6 feet) from each other at all times whenever possible and to wear face masks at all times, except during lunch.
+In accordance with Fordham University policy, masks are required for all members of the Fordham Prep community while traveling on the Rose Hill Campus.
 Signage throughout the campus will remind the community about hygiene and physical distance.

 Health and Safety

 - Campus Cleaning - Fordham Prep has supplemented our staff’s regular cleaning services with an outside contractor that has expertise in disinfection practices and specialized products.
 During the school day, enhanced cleaning will take place in high traffic areas such as the Leonard Theatre, the Commons, the lobby, and restrooms.
 All procedures and cleaning products meet CDC standards and guidelines.
 At the beginning of each class period, teachers will supervise students in disinfecting their desks or personal learning space.

 - Personal Hygiene Resources - Sanitizing dispensers have been installed in each room in the building.
 In addition, there are multiple stand-alone dispensers located throughout the building.